zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-google.md

 That is.

 [APZ 169.4] (# apz169.4) # apz169.4 .ref .apz} "Delay is always
-Worship is disciplined accordingly, ”the Blessed One said Immediateness is the preparation of meritocracy (here (14-19) 5 (ii) Paragraph should be applied).
+Worship is disciplined accordingly, "the Blessed One said Immediateness is the preparation of meritocracy (here (14-19) 5 (ii) Paragraph should be applied).
 Always means always, all the time, all the time ((14-2) 5 (i) should be applied to the place of mindfulness) In the last age